hyezzzzziiiii/academy-Python/README.md

 ### I reviewed what I learned during coding class. 🧐
-### There's Python basic knowledge stored in this repository.
+### There's Python/Machine learning basic knowledge stored in this repository.
+#### I used the Jupyter to study at the academy.